NatCenter/barReview/README.md

 # How to run install and run

-1. clone down the barView git hub repository in windows terminal
+1. clone down the barView git hub repository in windows terminal: https://github.com/NatCenter/barReview.git
 2. run npm start to run the web app in a brower of your choice
 3. open another tab in your windows terminal
 4. clone down the barView-api from this link: [Here ](https://github.com/NatCenter/barReview-api)